AndreaB2000/ASW-project/docs/report.md

 1. User authentication
    1. Register a new account on the website
-   2. Login to the website using an existing account
+   1. Login to the website using an existing account
-   3. Logout from the website
+   1. Logout from the website
-2. Profile
+1. Profile
    1. View profile statistics
-   2. View profile game history
+   1. View profile game history
       1. Review old games move by move
-   3. Customize profile settings
+   1. Customize profile settings
       1. Load a custom profile picture
-      2. Set the website theme
+      1. Set the website theme
-      3. Change profile name
+      1. Change profile name
-      4. Change profile password
+      1. Change profile password
-      5. Customize the game board style choosing from some given styling options
+      1. Customize the game board style choosing from some given styling options

-3. Game
+1. Game
+   1. As a logged in user
-   1. Play a ranked game against other human players of similar rating
+      1. Play a ranked game against other users of similar rating
+      1. Play an unranked game against an AI opponent
+   1. As a guest user
-   2. Play an unranked game against an AI opponent
+      1. Play an unranked game against an AI opponent
-   3. Gameplay
+   1. Gameplay
       1. Add a grain to a controller pile
-      2. View opponents moves
+      1. View opponents moves
-      3. View personal and opponent clock time remaining
+      1. View personal and opponent clock time remaining
-      4. Resign the current game
+      1. Resign the current game
-      5. Disconnect from the current game
+      1. Disconnect from the current game
-4. View the website leaderboard
+1. View the website leaderboard
-5. View a tutorial on _Sandpiles_ game rules
+1. View a tutorial on _Sandpiles_ game rules

 #### System Functional Requirements